tier4/driving_log_replayer_v2/docs/scenario_format/index.en.md

-# log_evaluator Scenario Format Definition
+# driving_log_replayer_v2 Scenario Format Definition

-This section describes the scenario format used in log_evaluator.
+This section describes the scenario format used in driving_log_replayer_v2.

 ## Notes on the format